mh-daneshvar/chatgpt-math-align/readme.md

 3. If the mathematical formula is displayed incorrectly, **select** the problematic math text.
 4. **Right-click** on the selected text.
 5. From the context menu, select the **"Math Align"** action.
-6. The extension will apply the **left-to-right (LTR)** direction to the nearest math formula, ensuring it displays correctly within ChatGPT.
+6. The extension will:
+   - Apply the **left-to-right (LTR)** direction to the nearest math formula
+   - Set the entire assistant message to **right-to-left (RTL)** for better readability of the surrounding text
+   - Ensure proper display of both mathematical formulas and RTL text within ChatGPT

 ### About

 This extension is particularly useful for users of ChatGPT who ask mathematical questions in RTL languages (such as Arabic or Persian).
-It helps to align the mathematical formulas correctly when they are misaligned due to the RTL context.
+It helps to align the mathematical formulas correctly when they are misaligned due to the RTL context, while maintaining proper RTL alignment for the surrounding text.

 To learn more about KaTeX, the library used to render these formulas, visit [katex.org](https://katex.org).